 Other Boca Grande Clubs and Associations

+The Boca Grande Camera Club meets at the Community Center from November – April.
 The mission of the Boca Grande Club is two-fold: to provide discussion and education among members regarding digital photography, and to demonstrate to the Boca Grande community the resources and talent the members represent.
-For more information, contact Bob Elliott by email at Speakcomm@aol.com, or by phone at 941-964-7492.
+For more information, contact the Camera Club via email at 33921CameraClub@gmail.com.

 The Boca Grande Duplicate Bridge Club offers a competitive, stratified ACBL-sanctioned* duplicate game.
-The next season will begin on Nov 2, 2011 and will continue until May 16, 2012.
-Larry Cohen will kick-start our season with a seminar on Nov 3rd & 4th.
 A Monday afternoon sanctioned game and a Monday morning beginner lesson option has been added this season.
 In addition, we will be continuing the ever popular “Connie’s Game” on Friday afternoons in Season.

 The 70-plus charter captains who make up the non-profit BGFGA are dedicated to encouraging and improving the conditions and facilities available to anglers and guides in regard to sport fishing in the waters surrounding Gasparilla Island.
 Expert professional guides provide great fishing memories to Boca Grande visitors.
 For more information, visit the website at www.bocagrandefishing.com.